MartianGirl39/simple-terminal-io/README.md

   Utilize `appendToDisplay(String item)` to add new lines to the display.
 Use `appendPromptToDisplay(String prompt, InputHandler f, boolean terminateRender)` for adding prompts with input handlers.

 - **Rendering the Display:**
-  Call the `renderDisplay()` method to clear the terminal screen and present the current state of the display.
+  Call the `renderToDisplay()` method to clear the terminal screen and present the current state of the display.

 ## Example